DeepMotion/Animate-3D-REST-API/README.md

 # Animate-3D-REST-API
-The [Animate 3D](https://www.deepmotion.com) REST API can be used to create animations, download FBX, BVH, and other formats, and much more.
+The [DeepMotion](https://www.deepmotion.com) Animate 3D REST API can be used to create animations, download FBX, BVH, and other formats, and much more.

+## Product Information
+To learn more about AI Motion Capture and Body Tracking see the [Animate 3D](https://www.deepmotion.com) product page.

-# 🚧 Under Construction 🚧
+## 🚧 Under Construction 🚧